Canadian Lady Sells All Her Belongings and Relocates to Ghana, Shares Her Motivation, Video

 Known on TikTok as @rosiemensah, the young woman documented her journey, sharing video excerpts of her relocation from the North American country to Ghana.

-Born and bred in Toronto, the lady explained that she sold her belongings and took the bold step to journey to Ghana to continue her life and pursue her ambitions.
+Born and bred in Toronto, the lady explained that she had sold her belongings and took the bold step to journey to Ghana to continue her life and pursue her ambitions.

 Read also